smonsays/rotation-trick-jax/README.md

 # Rotation Trick JAX

-A JAX implementation of the [rotation trick](https://arxiv.org/abs/2410.06424) for improved gradient estimation in VQ-VAEs.
+A jax implementation of the [rotation trick](https://arxiv.org/abs/2410.06424) for improved gradient estimation in VQ-VAEs.

 ## Installation